Eco-DiscordLink/EcoDiscordPlugin/README.md

 **demodude4u** - Original author of the Discord ?trades command.
 **bozoweed** - Eco 8.0 update compatibility.
 **Lord-Helmchen** - Fixed support for multiple chat links.
-**R3sist3nt** - Fixed an issue related to handling missing permissions.
+**R3sist3nt** - Fixed an issue related to handling missing permissions and added GUI support for selecting channels.
 **StalEF** - Updateded the DiscordLink logo for Eco 10.0.